 I always get small glitter letters and use them on the actual pictures to label the picture.
 It’s best to wait to do this until you have everything layed out.
 I also added stars for embellishments

 That’s it.
-That’s my formula for a great looking Star of the Week Poster.
-You can see my other Star of the Week posters here.
+That’s my formula for a great looking Star Wars student of the week poster or ideas for star student of the week.
+You can see my other star student poster examples here.